Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### 1.4.0

+* Added NPC tab which holds standard NPC stats, notes, and rolls such as Morale and Reaction.
 * Fixed bug where modifiers weren't applied to skill rolls if the "assist" popup was submitted empty.
 * Added explanation of skill roll modifiers
 * Added description fields to cyberware as well.